|Course Title||Introduction to Programming|

 COMP1511 has two exams hurdle requirements:

 Under exam conditions show that you can solve tasks by writing programs that use arrays .
-You will have three opportunities to do this: the week 7 exam, an optional extra exam in week 12 and the final exam.
+You will have three opportunities to do this: the week 7 practice practical exam, the week 10 practical exam, and the final exam.
 You only need pass the hurdle in one of these three exams.

 Under exam conditions show that you can solve tasks by writing programs that use linked lists .
 You will have two opportunities to do this: the week 13 exam or the final exam.
 You can pass the hurdle in one of these two exams.